 The initial primary audience for this work will be the LPC.
 The main output of the study will be a report, detailing the aims and objectives of the research, the methodology adopted and the main findings.
-The report should include a brief non-technical Executive Summary.
+The report should include a brief non-technical Executive Summary and a synopsis of the evidence from past research into the impact of the NMW on young people's hours and employment.
 Three bound copies of the final report and an electronic copy (preferably Word and pdf format) for the LPC website will be required.
 The LPC will make the findings publicly available, and a synopsis of the report will be included in the Low Pay Commission's 2018 Report.
 A brief summary of the interim report will also be included in our 2017 Report.